SAQA ID Number: 115959

 - An accredited equivalent of a National Senior Certificate from a foreign institution that is deemed equivalent to no. 1 above; or,

 - A Higher Certificate or Advanced Certificate in a cognate field with an average of at least 50%; or,

 - A Diploma, Bachelor’s, or other qualification at an exit level of NQF Level 5 or higher with an average of at least 50%.

 Foreign students need to take note of the following requirements:

 - Only certified copies of identity documents (e.g. passport), visas, qualifications, and transcripts will be accepted for application purposes;

 - Students with a school-leaving certificate equivalent to the South African National Senior Certificate can only be accepted into an accredited MTC programme once the certificate has been evaluated by the relevant South African qualifications authority, in this case Higher Education South Africa (HESA).

 - Undergraduate and postgraduate qualifications from a foreign institution will be evaluated by MTC, however, MTC may require the student to have the qualification evaluated by the relevant South African qualifications authority, in this case the South African Qualifications Authority (SAQA).

 - Any foreign qualification that cannot be verified will not be considered in an application and the student may have to apply for admission via RPL.

-All applicants who are accepted to study at MTC have to write an entrance exam.
-The purpose of this exam is to identify the student’s level of competence in the English language, academic literacy, and computer skills.
+All applicants who are accepted to study at MTC have to write exams.
+The purpose of these exams is to identify the student’s level of competence in the English language, academic literacy, and computer skills.
 Based on his/her results, a student will be required to take associated support modules in the course of their studies.